Neighbours World's Largest Primary Gold Mine

 Current Test Work:

-McEwen Mining has additional metallurgical test work underway further evaluate conventional flotation and bioxidation possibilities at Tonkin.
+McEwen Mining has additional metallurgical test work underway to further evaluate conventional flotation and bioxidation possibilities at Tonkin.
+Recent test results indicated that approximately 50-55% of the gold would report to a concentrate.
+SGG Lakefield is performing sub-microscopic test work in order to improve the percentage reporting to a concentrate.
 We believe with today’s gold price environment and newer technology, this historical producer may able to contribute future production to our portfolio.
 If a viable solution is found to extract the gold economically, the company will proceed with a Preliminary Economic Assessment (PEA).
 Tonkin has not been assumed in the Company’s production forecasts.

-The Tonkin resource estimates on this page were derived from the report titled "Technical Report on Tonkin Project" with an effective date of May 16, 2008.
+The Tonkin resource estimates on this page were derived from: (1) the report titled "Technical Report on Tonkin Project" with an effective date of May 16, 2008.
 The report was prepared by Alan C. Noble, P.E., Ore Reserves Engineering and Richard Gowans, Micon International, all considered independent of the Company as defined in Section 1.5 of NI 43-101.
 All other resources were prepared by Steven Brown, of US Gold Corporation.
 To access the report click here.
+And, (2) a news release titled “McEwen Mining Q3 2013 Results" released on November 8, 2013 by McEwen Mining Inc. To access the news release click here.